Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 Using sessions and secure cookies is outside the scope of this document.
 For security considerations please refer to [the latest NCSC guidelines on the subject of web application security](https://www.ncsc.nl/documenten/publicaties/2019/mei/01/ict-beveiligingsrichtlijnen-voor-webapplicaties).

 #### Client authentication
-Authenticating the Client application that accesses API resources, being it on behalf of an End-User or in a system-to-system setting, is required where possible.
-Also, although listed separately, the aforementioned methods for End-User authentication require Client authentication.
+The Client application that accesses API resources SHOULD be authenticated, both in the machine to machine and in the rights delegation API access patterns.
+Also note that, although listed separately, the aforementioned methods for End-User authentication require Client authentication as well.

 Note: Client Authentication is applicable to the Client accessing the API, the Client making request to the Authorization Server when applying OAuth/OpenID, or both.
-It is RECOMMENDED to apply Client Authentication for both usages.
+Client Authentication SHOULD be applied for both uses.

 It is RECOMMENDED to use asymmetric (public-key based) methods for client authentication such as mTLS [RFC8705](https://www.rfc-editor.org/info/rfc8705) or "private_key_jwt" [OpenID](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).